open-contracting/deploy/docs/maintain/databases.rst

 Mitigate downtime
 ~~~~~~~~~~~~~~~~~

 #.
-Enable public access to postgres on kingfisher-process1
+Enable public access for to postgres on the source server.

    For example, for the ``kingfisher-process`` target, modify the ``pillar/kingfisher.sls`` file.